-Constant Contact makes sure businesses never lose touch with their prospects and customers.
+Constant Contact makes sure small businesses never lose touch with their prospects and customers.
 The company provides small businesses with Web-based marketing software and services for managing e-mail and social media campaigns, as well as offering local deals, managing digital storefronts, and creating online surveys.
 Its offerings include tools for creating, implementing, tracking, managing, and analyzing marketing materials.
 Customers include retailers, restaurants, and other businesses, as well as non-profit organizations, alumni associations, and churches; two-thirds of its clients have fewer than 10 employees.
-It claims more than 555,000 customers for its products.
+It claims more than 650,000 customers for its products.
+In early 2016

-Constant Contact has offices in Massachusetts, Colorado, Florida, California, and New York, as well as in London.
-It serves clients in some 180 countries, although the US accounts for nearly 90% of sales.
+Constant Contact has offices in California, Colorado, Florida, Massachusetts, and New York, as well as in London.
+It serves clients in some 180 countries, although the US has accounted for nearly 90% of sales.